sarahciston/codingcare/posts/critintro.md

 >"leaving open the unresolved space of coming to know something that is relational: taking into consideration the specific context of the speaker, the place from which they speak, the closeness they share, and the mode through which that speaking happens.
 To know in this context is not a territorial claim to be made, enclosed, and defended but an endured practice of proximity.
 To speak nearby is a gesture of knowing that requires engagement, perforating the hermetic encapsulation of totality." [@morrisonFlesh2021]

-[XXX-ID] Lauren Berlant also details how such relations can maintain closeness, without capitulating to machine learning's reductionism, through the same "non-sovereign" knowing Trihn describes:
+Critical theorist Lauren Berlant also details how such relations can maintain closeness, without capitulating to machine learning's reductionism, through the same "non-sovereign" knowing Trihn describes:

 >"The space between and the spaces among involve distances created by the disturbance of being close without being joined, and without mistaking the other's ﬂesh for one's own or any object world as identical to oneself.
 Nonsovereignty is not here the dissolution of a boundary.
 It's the experience of affect, of being receptive, in real time." [@berlantCommonsInfrastructuresTroubling2016]